-Amid expectations that JGB issuance in large volumes will continue, in October 2004 the "JGB Market Special Participants Scheme" was introduced in Japan.
-This scheme is designed based on the so-called "Primary Dealer System" generally maintained in major European countries and the U.S. to facilitate stable and smooth issuance and to maintain and enhance the liquidity of government bond markets.
+Amid expectations that JGB issuance in large volumes will continue, the "JGB Market Special Participants Scheme" was introduced in Japan in October 2004 to promote the market's stable absorption of JGBs and to maintain and enhance the liquidity of the JGB market.

-Under the scheme, the MOF grants special entitlements to certain auction participants who carry out responsibilities essential to debt management policies, such as active participation in JGB auctions.
-The MOF expects the scheme to facilitate stable and smooth issuance of JGBs and to maintain and enhance the liquidity of the JGB market.
+This scheme is designed based on the so-called "Primary Dealer System" introduced in major European countries and the U.S. To achieve the abovementioned purpose of the scheme, the MOF grants special entitlements to certain auction participants who carry out responsibilities essential to debt management policies, such as active participation in JGB auctions.

 The following is an outline of the scheme.